Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 “Clowning around like you do is hardly dignified,” Trafn grumbled.

 “And is that supposed to upset me?”
 Nofl blinked at him innocently.
-The answer of course was *‘no.’* Corti were not supposed to be upset by anything, traditionally, and it was always pleasing to catch a Director—especially a high-end one like a member of the Tertiary Tier---in an inconsistency.
+The answer of course was *‘no.’* Corti were not supposed to be upset by anything, traditionally, and it was always pleasing to catch a Director—especially a high-end one like a member of the Tertiary Tier - in an inconsistency.
 He flashed a little infuriating smile.
 “Or have you forgotten that we are in the process of reconfiguring ourselves?”

 “Is abandoning our dignity part of our reconfiguration?”
 Trafn asked pointedly.

 “If it interferes with our continuation as a species, yes.”

 Nofl ambled over to his coffee pot and checked the brew.
-Caffeine levels were far, far below the toxic dose for Corti physiology---as far as Human biochemistry was concerned, it was entirely decaffeinated.
+Caffeine levels were far, far below the toxic dose for Corti physiology - as far as Human biochemistry was concerned, it was entirely decaffeinated.
 He set it to pour him a Ristretto and turned back to business.

 “What exactly does the Directorate need these genes for?”